Echinops6718/HealthInfo/Pyrroloquinoline Quinone.md

-Pyrroloquinoline Quinone, also known as PQQ, is an anitoxidant with protective effects on thyroid function in Hashimoto’s hypothyroidism and Graves' disease.
+Pyrroloquinoline Quinone, also known as PQQ, is an anitoxidant with neuroprotective effects, improving cognitive and mitochondrial function, including increasing mitochondrial ATP production and biogenesis.

-Neuroprotective, improving cognitive and mitochondrial function, including increasing mitochondrial ATP production and biogenesis.
+Protects thyroid function in Hashimoto’s hypothyroidism and Graves' disease.

 Heals intestinal injuries by improving maintainance of the GI mucosal epithelial barrier and improving regulation of intestinal microbiota.